Polar Coding for Secret-Key Generation: Introduction

 This paper presents low-complexity secret-key capacity-achieving schemes based on polar codes~\cite{Arikan09} for some classes of source models.
-Note that polar codes have already been successfully used for secrecy in the context of the wire-tap channel model~\cite{Hof10,Koyluoglu10,Andersson10,Mahdavifar11,Sasoglu13}, and for the Slepian-Wolf coding problem~\cite{Arikan10,Korada10a,Abbe11a}, which is particularly relevant to secret-key generation.
+Note that polar codes have already been successfully used for secrecy in the context of symmetric degraded wire-tap channel model~\cite{Hof10,Koyluoglu10,Andersson10,Mahdavifar11,Sasoglu13}, or more recently, arbitrary broadcast channel with confidential messages~\cite{Gulcu14,Chou14c}, and for the Slepian-Wolf coding problem~\cite{Arikan10,Korada10a,Abbe11a,Sasoglu11}, which is particularly relevant to secret-key generation.
 Note also that in \cite{Abbe11n}, the journal version of \cite{Abbe11a}, a first application of polar coding to a basic secret key generation setting was proposed.
 Unlike sequential methods, which successively handle reliability and secrecy, our schemes jointly deal with reliability and secrecy (see Definition~\ref{def} for more details).
 Both the sequential reliability-secrecy approach, and the direct approach with polar codes have their advantages.
 On the one hand, sequential methods offer flexibility in design by separating reliability and secrecy and, unlike polar coding schemes, are known to remain optimal for two-way rate-limited communication and continuous non-degraded sources~\cite{Chou12b}.
 On the other hand, polar coding schemes may be easier to design and operate at lesser complexity in some scenarios.
 They also appear to be convenient to deal with vector quantization when the public communication is rate-limited.

 Our main contribution is to develop polar coding schemes that achieve the secret-key capacity for the following models. \begin{itemize} \item The degraded binary memoryless source (DBMS) model with rate-unlimited public communication; \item The DBMS model with one-way rate-limited public communication; \item The $1$-to-$m$ broadcast model; \item The Markov tree model with uniform marginals. \end{itemize} For the first two models, the proposed polar coding schemes may also be used to generate secret keys for non-degraded sources, although they may not achieve the secret-key capacity.
 For the first three models, we assume that the legitimate users initialize their communication with a shared secret seed,\footnote{If one assumes an authenticated public channel~\cite{Maurer93,Ahlswede93} a shared small secret seed in the order of the logarithm of the length of the messages is also required for authentication~\cite{Wegman81}.} whose length is negligible compared to the number of source samples used to generate a key.
 As shown in Sections~\ref{sec_model1}-\ref{sec_model3}, there also exist special cases of the source statistics for which no seed is required.